 Kenneth George Baker (24 August 1934 – 13 August 2016) was an English actor and musician.
 He is best remembered for portraying the character R2-D2 in the Star Wars science fiction movie franchise.

-While working with Purvis and the Minitones; Kenny Baker autographs selected by George Lucas to operate the robot (“droid”) R2-D2 in the science fiction feature film Star Wars; released in 1977.
+While working with Purvis and the Minitones; Kenny Baker selected by George Lucas to operate the robot (“droid”) R2-D2 in the science fiction feature film Star Wars; released in 1977.
 Baker recalled that he turned down the role.

 Additionally, Baker appears as R2-D2 in six of the episodic theatrical Star Wars films; and played an extra role in 1983s Return of the Jedi as Paploo, the Ewok who steals an Imperial speeder bike.
 He was going to play Wicket; but he fell ill and that role, handed over to Warwick Davis.
 He revealed a feud between him and his co-star Anthony Daniels, claiming Daniels had been rude to him on many occasions, and stated that Daniels is rude to everyone, including fans.

-Furthermore, Baker continued his association with the R2-D2 character in Star Wars: The Force Awakens, which released on 18 December 2015 in North America.
+Furthermore, Kenny continued his association with the R2-D2 character in Star Wars: The Force Awakens, which released on 18 December 2015 in North America.
 He was going to be a member of the cast, but he served as consultant for the character instead.
 Also, In November 2015 it confirmed that Jimmy Vee cast as R2-D2 in Star Wars: The Last Jedi, replacing Kenny Baker.